-The net proceeds from the sale of the shares of our common stock in this offering are estimated to be approximately \$114.2 million (approximately \$133.1 million if the underwriters' option to purchase additional shares of common stock is exercised in full), assuming an initial public offering price of \$14.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds from the sale of the shares of our common stock in this offering are estimated to be approximately \$89.1 million (approximately \$102.9 million if the underwriters' option to purchase additional shares of common stock is exercised in full), based on the initial public offering price of \$11.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect to use \$36.9 million of the net proceeds from this offering to make a payment to GTIS as the cash portion of the purchase price to acquire all of the joint venture interests of GTIS in the LGI/GTIS Joint Ventures which we do not own and we expect to use the remainder of the net proceeds for working capital and for general corporate purposes, including the acquisition of land, development of lots and construction of homes.